-Australian Curriculum: The Arts in NSW
+The NSW context and the Australian Curriculum: The Arts

-BOS Memorandum to Principals – 24 July 2013
+BOSTES Memorandum to Principals – 24 July 2013

 "Any decisions about adopting the Australian curriculum, developing syllabuses, and planning subsequent implementation will be made only after thorough consultation with NSW stakeholders."

 Joint Memorandum to Principals: Update on the Implementation of Australian Curriculum in NSW - 31 July 2012